cmelby/CodeQuiz/README.md

 ## Code Snippet

 The bulk of this assigment was in generating the questions and answers to the page through the block of code listed figured bellow.
+Rendering the questions in the event listener listed below this section in the javascript file would then iterate through all the questions and dynamically insert a button corresponding to the answer in the same array as well as feature the bootstrap class placed on it.
 ```js
 function renderqa() {
   questionsEl.innerHTML = "";